hawonp/StudyBoard/README.md

 These features, when combined, would facilitate active discussion and improved learning by enabling each person to leave with the exact information that they were looking for.

-## How to Compile & Run this project
-- Clone the repository to a local host
-- navigate to the front/ directory
-- input the following command:
-  > npm run dev